markziemann/shoulder-instability-osteroarthritis/README.md

 Fasting glucose, Cholesterol and Blood pressure in accordance with the international diabetes federation definition.

+Metabolic syndrome: N = 9 patients (all in the primary OA/cuff arthropathy group)

+Primary OA: N = 13 patients

+Cuff arthropathy: N = 7 patients

+Instability (control group): N = 26

 2. Can we predict gene expression profile in capsular tissue biopsies of patients undergoing shoulder stabilisation for shoulder instability using capsular tissue biopsies in patients with cuff arthropathy and primary osteoarthritis?
+Correct me if I'm wrong, but this is a cross tissue expression analysis to predict gene expression profiles in the instability group?
+In doing so I assume if we cannot predict gene expression profiles in the instability group – this suggests the differences are disease specific (OA/Cuff arthropathy)?

 ### Rotator cuff group